-A one-hour time shift is enough to mess with your sleep and mood.
+Will a 1-hour time shift mess with your sleep & mood?
 Fight back!

 A 2016 study found that the overall rate for strokes jumps 8% for days afterward.
 Risk of heart attacks leap by 10% and cognitive abilities drop.
 Blame lies squarely on our disrupted circadian rhythms, which can rob you of an average of 40 minutes of sleep.
 While some groups are lobbying to end daylight savings time because of its health ramifications and questionable usefulness, it won’t be happening anytime soon.

 So how can you survive Daylight Saving Time?